 We test each fiber strand as one of the final steps in the process before beginning your home installation.
 After all, we want you to receive the very best service possible!
 If you live in one of these areas, expect home installations to begin approximately in the next 30-60 days.
 You may see crews and trailers along the road, and near our remotes during this phase.

-Phase 4: Fiber Splicing – (Brown on the map) We are not currently splicing fiber in any areas.
+Phase 4: Fiber Splicing – (Brown on the map) There are currently no areas in this phase.

 More Information About The Splicing Phase:

 Once the fiber has been jetted through the conduit our splicers connect them all together through the splicing process.
 Usually, large trailers with splicing gear are brought in to do the job.
 Large loops of fiber may be located in and around our cement ground vaults as we undertake this tedious process.
 You may see crews, with multiple trailers and pieces of equipment along the road during this phase.

 Phase 3: Fiber Jetting – (Purple on the map) We are currently not jetting fiber in any areas.

 More Information About The Fiber Jetting Phase:

 Jetting fiber consists of pushing fiber through our buried conduit with high pressure air.
 Crews may also pull the fibers through manually.
 You may see crews and trailers loaded with large compressors and jetting equipment along the road during this phase.

-Phase 2: Ground Construction – (Red on the map) The Guthrie (Pekin) and Pine Hill areas are now under construction.
+Phase 2: Ground Construction – (Red on the map) The Nelson and Gobbler Knob areas are now under construction.

 More Information About The Construction Phase: